14th DeLoG Annual Meeting 2019

 Daan Stelder of VNG International reported on the 'IDEAL' programme: towards peaceful and inclusive societies – addressing fragility at the local level by holding a highly interactive and stimulating session on local governance in very diverse fragile contexts.

-Besides the thematic sessions with their lively discussions, DeLoG members had the opportunity to reflect on DeLoG’s finance and governance.
+Besides the thematic sessions with their lively discussions, DeLoG members got an overview about the latest activities of DeLoG and its Secretariat and they had the opportunity to reflect on DeLoG’s finance and governance.
 They also defined elements for the work plan for the upcoming year and assessed the performance and satisfaction with the work of the Secretariat.

 Altogether it was definitely a 'step outside of our daily bubbles', as one of the participants put it.

-A detailed report of the Annual Meeting will follow soon.
+Please find the detailed report of the DeLoG Annual Meeting here.